 A hilariously awful attempt at horror, ‘Wish Upon’ comes to us from director John R. Leonetti.
 Mostly known for his cinematography on the first two ‘Insidious’ films as well as the first entry in: ‘The Conjuring’ series.
 With him now recently delving his hand into directing, working on films such as: ‘Annabelle’, ‘The Silence’ and obviously ‘Wish Upon’.
 However, after watching all of these films, I think I would really rather he just stick to cinematography from now on.

-When a teenage girl discovers an old music box that carries strange abilities and can grant her any wish she desires, she believes all her dreams have come true.
-That is until she realizes that there is a deadly price for using each one.
+Plot Summary: When a teenage girl discovers an old music box that carries strange abilities and can grant her any wish she desires, she believes all her dreams have come true.
+That is until she realises that there is a deadly price for using each one.

 Although the plot is definitely original, it doesn’t really come off as a creepy narrative to me at first glance.
 Of course, the fact that the film has little-to-no atmosphere as well as an enormous amount of weak jump-scares throughout, it’s very clear that this film was clearly meant to pander towards horror-loving teenagers.
 ‘Wish Upon’ is truly one of the least tense horrors I’ve watched in a very long time, even being unintentionally hilarious at various points.

 This is also one of the few films where I can safely say that every character in the film is not only poorly portrayed, but also incredibly stupid.
 As the entire cast of Ki Hong Lee, Sydney Park, Shannon Purser and of course Joey King as the protagonist: ‘Clare Shannon’.
 All make ridiculous decisions throughout the entire runtime, in addition to never really acting very intensely to anything, no matter what it may be.
 The writing also doesn’t help however, as none of the characters in the film talk like actual teenagers, and the script is full of incredibly cringy, cliché and cheesy lines.